 Build Quality and Design: Sturdy, sleek black, 21.6 lbs, 15x17x6

-User Interface and Ease of Use: Straightforward user interface
+User Interface and Ease of Use: straightforward, hassle-free use

 Phono Input: Yes